Latte Tags

 Its use is important because it sets context-sensitive escaping and only then can Latte escape correctly.
 For example, {contentType xml} switches to XML mode, {contentType text} turns off escaping completely.

-If the parameter is a full-featured MIME type, such as application/xml, it also sends an HTTP header Content-Type to the browser:
+If the parameter is a full MIME type, such as application/xml, it also sends the Content-Type HTTP header to the browser:

 {contentType application/xml}